• Skip to primary navigation

 • Add sugar and keep stirring.
 Add the cardamom powder and mix again.

 • Keep the heat on low and keep stirring.
-Add 3 tbsp ghee and mix well.
+Add 3 tablespoon ghee and mix well.
 Keep stirring until the Kesari comes together without sticking to the sides of the pan.

 • Add the roasted cashew nuts and mix well.
 Aval Kesari is ready to be enjoyed.
 Switch off the flame and serve.